seviu/swiftdaddy/Content/articles/Optionals under the hood.md

 `!` otherwise known as Force Unwrap.

-This one will get most of your PR rejected, and will trigger long discussions in your team.
+This one will get most of your PR rejected and will trigger long discussions in your team.
 Be careful and use it if you have a very good reason that cannot be solved with Optional Binding.

 ```swift
 var str:Optional<String> = "Hello World"
 print(str!)
 ```

-Using `!` on a nil instance will definitely crash your app with a runtime error.
+Using `!` on a nil instance will crash your app with a runtime error.

 ##  map and flatMap

-A favourite of mine, this one can scratch some heads. `Optional` defines `map` and `flatMap` and they are incredibly useful.
+A favorite of mine, this one can scratch some heads. `Optional` defines `map` and `flatMap` and they are incredibly useful.
 Used properly they can greatly simplify your code and make it more concise.
 ```swift
 func flatMap<U>(_ transform: (Wrapped) throws -> U?) rethrows -> U?
 func map<U>(_ transform: (Wrapped) throws -> U) rethrows -> U?